Petra Kelly

 Petra Karin Kelly (29 November 1947 – c.
 1 October 1992) was a German Green politician and ecofeminist activist.
 She was a founding member of the German Green Party, the first Green party to rise to prominence both nationally in Germany and worldwide.
 In 1982, she was awarded the Right Livelihood Award for "forging and implementing a new vision uniting ecological concerns with disarmament, social justice and human rights."

+On 19 October 1992, the decomposed bodies of Kelly and her partner, the ex-general and Green politician Gert Bastian were discovered in the bedroom of her house in Bonn by police officials after they received a call from both Bastian's wife and Kelly's grandmother who reported that they had not heard from either Bastian or Kelly for a few weeks.
+The police determined that Kelly was shot dead while sleeping by Bastian, who then died of suicide.
+She was 44, he was 69.
+The last time anyone heard from the couple was on 30 September 1992 when Kelly sent a parcel to her grandmother.
+Police estimated the deaths had most likely occurred on 1 October but the exact time of death could not be pinpointed owing to the delay in finding the bodies and their resultant state of decomposition.

 Early life and education

-Petra Karin Lehmann was born in Günzburg, Bavaria (then the American Zone of Occupation, Germany), in 1947.
+Petra Karin Lehmann was born in Günzburg, Bavaria in 1947.
 She changed her name to Kelly after her mother married John E. Kelly, a US Army officer.
-She was educated in a Roman Catholic convent in Günzburg and later attended school in Georgia and Virginia after her family relocated to the United States in 1959.
+She was educated in a Catholic convent in Günzburg and later attended school in Georgia and Virginia after her family relocated to the United States in 1959.
 She lived and studied in the United States until her return to West Germany in 1970.
 She retained her West German citizenship throughout her life.

 Kelly admired Martin Luther King Jr., and campaigned for Robert F. Kennedy and Hubert Humphrey in the 1968 U.S. elections.
 She studied political science at the School of International Service at American University (Washington, D.C.), from which she graduated in 1970 with a bachelor's degree.
 She also graduated from the European Institute at the University of Amsterdam in 1971 with a master's degree.